stain/ro-crate-paper/manuscript.md

 ### RO-Crate is a self-described container

-An RO-Crate is defined as a self-described **Root Data Entity**, which describes and contains _data entities_, which are further described using _contextual entities_.
+An RO-Crate is defined as a self-described **Root Data Entity** that describes and contains _data entities_, which are further described using _contextual entities_.
 A **data entity** is primarily a _file_ (bytes on disk somewhere) or a _directory_ (dataset of named files) — while a **contextual entity** exists outside the information system (e.g. a Person) and its bytes are primarily metadata.

-The _Root Data Entity_ is a directory, the _RO-Crate Root_, identified by the presence of the **RO-Crate Metadata File** with the fixed name `ro-crate-metadata.json`.
+The Root Data Entity is a directory, the RO-Crate root, identified by the presence of the **RO-Crate Metadata File** with the fixed name `ro-crate-metadata.json`.
 This is a JSON-LD file that describes the RO-Crate, its content and related metadata using Linked Data.

 The minimal [requirements for the root data entity metadata](https://www.researchobject.org/ro-crate/1.1/root-data-entity.html#direct-properties-of-the-root-data-entity) are `name`, `description` and `datePublished`, as well as a contextual entity identifying its `license` —  additional metadata is frequently added depending on the purpose of the particular RO-Crate.

-Because the RO-Crate is just a set of related resources and datasets, it can be stored, transferred or published in multiple ways, such as BagIt [@doi:10.17487/rfc8493], Oxford Common File Layout [@ocfl_2020] (OCFL), downloadable ZIP archives in Zenodo or through dedicated online repositories, as well as published directly on the web, e.g. using GitHub Pages.
-Combined with Linked Data identifiers, this caters for a diverse set of storage and access requirements across different scientific domains, e.g. metagenomics workflows producing ~100 GB of genome data, or cultural heritage records with access restrictions for personally identifiable data.
+Because the RO-Crate is just a set of related resources and datasets, it can be stored, transferred or published in multiple ways, such as BagIt [@doi:10.17487/rfc8493], Oxford Common File Layout [@ocfl_2020] (OCFL), downloadable ZIP archives in Zenodo or through dedicated online repositories, as well as published directly on the Web, e.g. using GitHub Pages.
+Combined with Linked Data identifiers, this caters for a diverse set of storage and access requirements across different scientific domains, from metagenomics workflows producing hundreds of gigabytes of genome data to cultural heritage records with access restrictions for personally identifiable data.

 ### Data Entities are described using Contextual Entities

 RO-Crate distinguishes between [data and contextual entities](https://www.researchobject.org/ro-crate/1.1/contextual-entities.html#contextual-vs-data-entities) in a similar way to HTTP terminology's early attempt to separate _information_ (data) and _non-information_ (contextual) resource [@httprange14].
-While the data entities in the most common scenario are files and directories located by relative IRI references within the RO-Crate Root, they can also be web resources identified with absolute http/https IRIs.
+While data entities, in the most common scenario, are files and directories located by relative IRI references within the RO-Crate Root, they can also be Web resources identified with absolute http/https IRIs.

 As both types of entities are identified by IRIs, their distinction is allowed to be blurry; data entities can be located anywhere and be complex, and contextual entities can have a Web presence beyond their description inside the RO-Crate.
-For instance `https://orcid.org/0000-0002-1825-0097` is primarily an identifier for a person, but is secondarily also a web page that describes that person and their academic work.
+For instance `https://orcid.org/0000-0002-1825-0097` is primarily an identifier for a person, but secondarily also a Web page that describes that person and their academic work.

-Any particular IRI might appear as a contextual entity in one RO-Crate, and a data entity in another; their distinction is that data entities can be considered to be _contained_ or captured by the RO-Crate, while the contextual entities are mainly _explaining_ the RO-Crate and its entities.
+Any particular IRI might appear as a contextual entity in one RO-Crate and a data entity in another; their distinction lies in the fact that data entities can be considered to be _contained_ or captured by the RO-Crate, while contextual entities mainly _explain_ the RO-Crate and its entities.
 It follows that an RO-Crate should have one or more data entities, although this is not a formal requirement.

 Figure {@fig:uml} shows a UML view of RO-Crate \ref{fig:uml}, highlighting the different types of data entities and contextual entities that can be aggregated and related.